TiddoLangerak/jest-teardown/README.md

 `teardown` is a hook that runs at the end of the current scope:

-- When placed in a `beforeEach`, it'll run as `afterEach`
+- When called in a `beforeEach`, it'll run as `afterEach`
-- When placed in a `beforeAll`, it'll run as `afterAll`
+- When called in a `beforeAll`, it'll run as `afterAll`
-- When placed in a test, it'll run at the end of the test
+- When called in a test, it'll run at the end of the test

 This allows to put setup & teardown together in reusable utility functions, which can then be used wherever needed.

 # Usage
-Using the example from [Jest's documentation](https://jestjs.io/docs/setup-teardown), with an `initializeCityDatabase` setup method and a `clearCityDatabase` teardown method:
+Using the example from [the Jest documentation](https://jestjs.io/docs/setup-teardown): we have an `initializeCityDatabase` setup method and a `clearCityDatabase` teardown method:

 ## Idiomatic usage